From navigation to photo sharing and everything in between, here is a list of the best free apps backed up by some of our favorite travelers

 Traveling in groups can be a challenge, especially when everyone wants to hop from one place to another.
 In case one of your friends strays from your group, Life360 is an app that can help you locate them if ever they do get lost.
 It tracks where everyone is based on their location without the use of the internet, making it easy to reach each other.

 In case you’re a picky eater or careful about the food you consume in general, this app helps you with just that.
-HappyCow easily locates vegan or vegetarian restaurants within your current area to save you and your diet even in the most remote of places.
+HappyCow locates vegan or vegetarian restaurants within your current area to help you even in the most remote of places.